 Have a question?
-The Montana Department of Revenue is happy to provide you contacts with additional information about Montana source income.
+The Montana Department of Revenue is happy to provide you contacts with additional information about individual Montana taxes.
 If you have questions or need assistance from them, please call (406) 444-6900.
-Want to learn more?
-You can find valuable information about Montana source income online.
+Go to Montana income tax forms for more detailed information or to download Montana tax forms.

-*Taunya Fagan Real Estate does not advise on any personal income tax requirements or issues.
+*Taunya Fagan, Bozeman Real Estate Agent, does not advise on any personal income tax requirements or issues.
 Use of any information from this site or any other web site referred to is for general information only and does not represent personal tax advice either express or implied.
 You are encouraged to seek professional tax advice for personal income tax questions and assistance.